Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Methods and Analysis

-Proposition~\ref{prop:stationarity} shows that channel dropout forces the predictor to use stable inputs.
+Proposition~\ref{prop:stationarity} shows that view masking forces the predictor to use the stable inputs.
 We now turn to the natural follow-up question: why not train on the stable inputs $X_s$ alone?
-If $X_s$ is environment-invariant (Assumption~\ref{ass:stable}), discarding $X_u$ eliminates domain shift entirely.
+If $X_s$ is environment-invariant (Assumption~\ref{ass:stable}), discarding $X_u$ should eliminate domain shift entirely.
 The answer is that invariance alone does not guarantee sufficient performance, as shown below.